epicmaxco/vuestic-ui/packages/ui/src/components/AccessibilityGuide.md

 `<div role="button" />`

+> For example, `VaDropdown` anchor is not actually button, but behave like button.

 **Role doesn't influence visual state of the tag.
 It's used only by screen-readers and has no effect for regular browsers.**

-As mentioned, every role has a list of attributes, related to it.
+As mentioned, every role has a list of attributes related to it.
 Some of them specific to the role, others - common for all (or almost for all).

 For example, `button` role has specific attributes:
 - `aria-pressed`,